skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 are late,
 and/or underprepared.

-Yes, you are.*
-You cannot give me a good reason why planning and executing your life is fundamentally different.
+planning and executing your life is not fundamentally different.

-*If you're a good camper,
-you've learned from mistakes.
+If you're not unprepared or late to camp, you've learned from mistakes.
 We don't have past lives
 to learn from.

+You are very likely late to your own life.

 The reason is a disconnect between your mind's reality,